kubre/TaxGlobe/README.md

 -   `(24/jul 01:55pm)` Changes from tushar: Image Enlargement on click, copy link button in sharing
 -   `(28/jul 09:05am)` Changes: Post time in date instead of diff, Change Publish text to Post, Hide Sharing Buttons, create fab in center, create button top, 1 Point on like
 -   `(29/jul 06:25pm)` User Discover Tab
+-   `(01/aug 08:14am)` Views on posts, Single post also loads using PostList
 -   `()` Admin Dashboard and Login
 -   `()` Tax Calendar update option
 -   `()` Post actions does not work on Article view option